VahidRahmati/Sample_Data/read.md

 ---
-title: "CaBBI: calcium imaging analysis using biophysical models and Bayesian inference"
+"CaBBI: calcium imaging analysis using biophysical models and Bayesian inference"
 ---
 * Will be replaced with the ToC, excluding the "Contents" header {:toc}